-Setting the end-of-waste point after sorting will not tangibly change the situation for countries importing used textiles: large amounts of textiles will continue being assessed as suitable for reuse and
+Setting the end-of-waste point after sorting will not tangibly change the situation for countries importing used textiles: large amounts of textiles will continue being assessed as suitable for reuse and exported under HS code 6309.
+Meeting end-of-waste criteria will not guarantee that second-hand articles will have value for the resale economy in a receiving country.
+End-of-waste criteria cannot determine whether economic value can be generated from a textile item.

-UNEP has recognised that discarded clothing often ends up in low-income countries, where a lack of waste management infrastructure leads to dumping, burning, and severe environmental and social consequences.
+UNEP has recognised4 that discarded clothing often ends up in low-income countries, where a lack of waste management infrastructure leads to dumping, burning, and severe environmental and social consequences.
 It is important to highlight that defining what is waste is intrinsically linked to how retailers are making or losing money, which is directly linked to the susceptibility of second-hand markets in receiving countries to supply chain shocks such as the devastating fire which took place in Kantamanto market in Accra, Ghana on 1 January 2025.